 Sciatica is an irritation of the sciatic nerve, and can affect as many as 40% of adults at some point in their life.
 Sciatica is often described as a painful feeling that “shoots” from the back of the buttocks and thigh, and can extend down to the knee or even the foot.
-The actual sensation varies quite a bit- for some it’s a dull ache, others have a sharp burning sensation.
-Sciatica is often irritated by prolonged sitting or standing, as well as muscle contractions due to coughing, sneezing, lifting, or twisting.
+The actual sensation varies quite a bit.
+For some it’s a dull ache, others have a sharp burning sensation.
+Sciatica is often irritated by prolonged sitting or standing.
+It can also flare up from muscle contractions due to coughing, sneezing, lifting, or twisting.

 The important thing to understand is that sciatica is itself a symptom, caused by compression of the sciatic nerve.
 This can be due to a herniated disc, an inflamed piriformis muscle, a bone spur, or multiple other causes.
 In order to eliminate sciatica, one must find the root cause and work to fix that.
 If your sciatica has persisted for more than a week, you should see a doctor.
 Your doctor will hopefully be able to identify the root cause, and develop a personalized recovery plan.

 Since there’s no uniform cause of sciatica, we can’t recommend a single workout routine to help with it.
-Instead, we’ll highlight some different foam rolling exercises that can help with sciatica, and allow you to choose which ones to use based upon your particular circumstances.
+Instead, we’ll highlight a few different foam rolling exercises that can help treat your sciatica pain.

 How To Use a Foam Roller For Sciatica